-Roasted Buffalo Cauliflower is a flavorful and low calorie side dish or appetizer for game day.
-Cauliflower florets are tossed in buffalo sauce and oven roasted.
+Roasted buffalo cauliflower is a flavorful appetizer for game day or side dish for your next meal.
+Cauliflower florets are tossed in buffalo sauce and oven roasted until tender.

 Ingredients

-Over-baking will cause your cauliflower to get mushy and overcooked, so check occasionally by trying to pierce your cauliflower with a fork.
+Over-baking will cause your cauliflower to get mushy, so check occasionally by piercing your cauliflower with a fork.
 A perfectly cooked piece of cauliflower can be pierced through with little resistance, but will not fall apart.

 📖 Recipe